 Unfortunately, you can’t always find co-founders in your immediate network.
 But there are lots of places online that you can use to find talent.
 LinkedIn and Facebook both have lots of groups where potential partners can establish connections.
 If you still can’t find the right person, consider an online matchmaking app for startups.

-5) Screen Applicants Based on a Broad Range of Criteria
+Step 5: Screen People Based on a Broad Range of Criteria

 A co-founder will become a significant part of your life.
 If your business is a success, you might end up spending more time with your co-founder than you do with your romantic partner.
 For this reason, it’s essential to consider various co-founders with different characteristics.